| | | | | | |

 3. Whisk Dry Ingredients

-In another bowl, whisk the the the flour, ground cinnamon, ground nutmeg, and baking powder together until combined.
+In another bowl, mix the gluten-free all-purpose flour, ground cinnamon, ground nutmeg, and baking powder together.

-Serve these gluten-free pumpkin waffles warm drizzled with honey or maple syrup and a spoonful of freshly whipped coconut cream.
+Serve waffles warm drizzled with honey or maple syrup and a spoonful of freshly whipped cream.

 Recipe FAQs:

 Yes, you can definitely freeze these gluten-free pumpkin waffles!
-Simply place them in separate layers (separate each layer with parchment paper) in a freezer-safe container or ziplock bag and freeze for up to 3 months.
+Simply place any leftover waffles in separate layers (separate each layer with parchment paper or a piece of plastic sheet) in a freezer-safe container or freezer bags and freeze for up to 3 months.
+Reheat the frozen waffles in a toaster oven before serving.

-I like serving these waffles with freshly whipped coconut cream and a drizzle of honey.
+I like serving these pumpkin spice waffles with freshly whipped coconut cream and a drizzle of honey.
 You could also sprinkle on some chopped pecans for a crunchy contrast.

 Other Waffle Recipes To Enjoy: